 - Training new managers for franchisees when necessary,

-- Reporting to franchisor on franchisee compliance and recommending termination, if appropriate, etc.
+- Reporting to the franchisor on franchisee compliance and recommending termination, if appropriate, etc.

 While duties of the franchisor include: